chengyufu/chengyufu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Nonmarket strategies
-  - Political economy of corruption and governance
+  - Corruption and non-compliance
-  - Political economy of development
+  - Political connections
+  - Comparative corporate governance
-  - Chinese politics
+  - Text-as-data

 # Education to show in About widget
 education: